 The area will be swollen, warm to the touch, and red.
 It will also be very painful.
-Treatment includes all of the same steps recommended for stage 1 bedsores, plus cleaning the wound with water or salt-water solution and patting it dry.
+Treatment includes all of the same steps recommended for stage 1 bedsores, cleaning the wound with water or salt-water solution and patting it dry.
 They also recommend keeping the wound covered with moist gauze and looking for any signs of infection.
 Healing time is anywhere from a few days to a few weeks.

 Stage 3 Bedsores:

-In the third stage, the bedsore has gone through both layers of skin and into the fat tissue below.
+In the third stage, bedsore has gone through both layers of skin and into the fat tissue below.
 The wound now resembles a large crater and may have a foul odor.
-Stage 3 bedsores typically have red edges, are hot to the touch, have pus or drainage, and if the tissue surrounding the bedsore has died, it will be black.
+Stage 3 bedsores typically have red edges, are hot to the touch, have pus or drainage, and if the tissue surrounding bedsore has died, it will be black.